 “We strongly recommend this programme to all IT companies and we look forward to developing more talent together with Powercoders.”

 Powercoders is also committed to helping the next generation of IT specialists and is developing its school concept further.
 To offer more stability and safeguard the programme’s continuation, the organization has set up two permanent schools, one in Zurich for the whole German-speaking part of Switzerland and one in Lausanne for the French-speaking part.
-The association is also building an international organization to scale the impact of its programme worldwide (starting with Europe and the MENA region).
-A first pilot has already taken place in Istanbul and a next international intake is being planned in Turin, Italy.
+The association has also built an international organization to scale the impact of its programme worldwide (starting with Europe and the MENA region).
+A first pilot has already taken place in Istanbul, a second is now running in Turin, Italy, and other international intakes in the EU are in development.

 As part of the digitalswitzerland Challenge, Powercoders has pledged to establish two “Powerhouses” (in Lausanne and Zurich) by April 2020.
 These brimming community hubs should make learning digital skills accessible to people of diverse backgrounds including refugees, children, parents, IT professionals, and social entrepreneurs.
 By 2021, these Powerhouses will have become sustainable and will generate collaborations and projects as well as train new professionals for all of Switzerland.